Dante Falconeri: Storylines

 In January 2010, Dante's attempt to arrest Sonny ends with him getting shot.
-Dante is shocked to learn Sonny is his father, but instead of turning Sonny in for shooting him, he decides to send him to prison for killing his wife, Claudia Zacchara (Sarah Brown).
+Dante is shocked to learn Sonny is his father, but instead of turning Sonny in for shooting him, he decides to send him to prison for killing his wife, Claudia Zacchara (Sarah Joy Brown).
 Dante is shocked to learn that Sonny was covering for Michael and his persistence lands Michael in prison.
 With the whole world against them, Dante and Lulu grow closer.
-Meanwhile, Carly Corinthos Jacks (Laura Wright)'s attempt at getting revenge on Dante for sending her son Michael to prison culminates in Lulu catching Brook Lynn Ashton (Adrianne León) with a drugged Dante.
+Meanwhile, Carly Corinthos Jacks' (Laura Wright) attempt at getting revenge on Dante for sending her son Michael to prison culminates in Lulu catching Brook Lynn Ashton (Adrianne León) with a drugged Dante.
 In the summer of 2010, Dante's past with Brenda Barrett (Vanessa Marcil) comes to light and drives a wedge between himself and Lulu.
 Dante and Lulu eventually reconcile as her father Luke Spencer (Anthony Geary) goes on a drunken binge following his accidental hit and run of his grandson Jake Spencer.
 Lulu follows him to Florida forcing Dante to go after her.
 When the owner of the bordello Lulu is working at discovers Dante is a cop, he attempts to rape Lulu, and Dante saves her.
 Upon their return to Port Charles, the couple moves in together.
 On the night he is about to propose, Dante gets shot covering a shift for the drug addicted Lucky (Jonathan Jackson) making Lulu rethink marriage.
 They eventually get past the fear and decide to marry in his hometown of Brooklyn.
 In 2012, Sonny stops Dante from getting shot.
 Meanwhile, Dante and Lulu begin working together when she suspects Ronnie of attacking strippers in Port Charles.
 Ronnie kidnaps Lulu and attempts to kill her and frames Dante in the process.
 With assistance from John McBain (Michael Easton), Dante is able to rescue Lulu and Ronnie is killed.
 When Olivia begins having LSD induced visions, she sees Lulu pregnant.
 The couple begins trying to conceive and Lulu learns she can't carry to term.
 Lulu's best friend Maxie Jones (Kirsten Storms) agrees to be their surrogate.
 In March 2013, as the couple celebrates the first sonogram with their parents, including Lulu's mother Laura Spencer (Genie Francis), Lulu (now Emme Rylan) is abducted.
 Luke and Laura believe their old rival Helena Cassadine (Constance Towers) to be behind the disappearance.
 The group tracks Helena down and a shootout ends in her death.
 At the Cassadine family compound in Greece, Dante finds Lulu cryogenically frozen thank to Stavros Cassadine (Robert Kelker-Kelly) who has become obsessed with her.
 Dante, Luke and Laura manage to free an amnesiac Lulu and after much persistence, Lulu regains her memories.
 The couple then prepares for the birth of their baby.